choudhmh/maintenance-tracking/README.md

 The application should now be running at http://localhost:3000.

-No other dependecies should be required to download as the onea needed are already downloaded / installed on the package.json file
+No other dependecies should be required to download as the ones needed are already downloaded / installed on the package.json file

 ## Testing Procedure

 Testing was done using Playwright to make sure everything fully works according to the requirements.

 To test the code, in one termninal make sure the application is running: